LIVING ON EVERY WORD THAT COMES FROM THE LORD

 The only power that can remove us from the protection of the angel of the Lord is we ourselves, as we begin to look to sources other than God for our security, survival, pleasures, and achievement.
 As long as we keep Christ always before us, there is nothing that can harm us.

-It is an eternal judgment.
-It will not be mentioned to us again if we keep our promise.
+- It is an eternal judgment.
+It will not be mentioned to you again if you keep your promise.

 The written Word of God cannot be changed.
 It shall be standing intact when the present heavens and earth pass away.
 We can count on it.
 So we do well today to study the promises, knowing that they certainly shall be fulfilled for us and our loved ones no matter what happens in the world.

 I have set the Lord always before me.
 Because he is at my right hand, I will not be shaken.
-(Psalms 16:8)
+(Psalm 16:8)